Slord6/podcast-playlist/README.md

 ## Install

-This assumes you have node/npm installed.
+This assumes you have node/npm and ffmpeg installed.

 1. Clone the repo
 2. npm i